bazel-contrib/SIG-rules-authors/go-tutorial.md

 Since we run that command a lot, we create the definition for it.

 We now have done the initial creation of the WORKSPACE and BUILD.bazel files.
-Next, we will use bazel to run the gazelle target.
+Next, we will use Bazel to run the Gazelle target.

-## Run the gazelle commands
+## Run the Gazelle commands

-We previously mentioned we use bazel to run gazelle, and gazelle manages the BUILD.bazel files for us.
-We are using bazelisk to manage and run bazel, but we will typically say "run bazel" instead of "run bazelisk".
+We previously mentioned we use Bazel to run Gazelle, and Gazelle manages the BUILD.bazel files for us.
+We are using bazelisk to manage and run Bazel, but we will typically say "run bazel" instead of "run bazelisk".

 Run the following commands to update the root BUILD.bazel,